Which ITR Should I File? Types of ITR Forms for FY 2024-25 (AY 2025-26)

 Frequently Asked Questions

 You need not file a return in case of loss from income during a financial year if you are an individual.
-People who are self employed and are involved in business will have to file even if they have incurred loss during a particular financial year.
+But it is highly beneficial to file the loss return to carry forward the losses to the future, which will reduce future tax liability.

 Who is eligible to opt for a presumptive taxation scheme for filing ITR-4?

-The presumptive taxation scheme is designed to give relief to small taxpayers from the burden of maintaining books of accounts with a turnover not exceeding Rs.2 crore.
+The presumptive taxation scheme is designed to give relief to small taxpayers from the burden of maintaining books of accounts with a turnover not exceeding Rs.2 crore (Rs.3 crore in special cases).
 Under this scheme, the taxable income is calculated at a prescribed rate on the total turnover.

-What documents do I need to file along with ITR-1?
+What documents do I need to file ITR-1?

-You do not have to attach any document while filing under ITR-1. however, it is advisable to download AIS and Form 16, house rent receipt (if applicable), investment payment, premium receipts (if applicable) to fill the ITR correctly by matching all the details and also to serve as proofs in case of scrutiny, assessment or inquiry.
+You do not have to attach any document while filing under ITR-1.
+However, it is advisable to download AIS, form 26AS, and Form 16, house rent receipt (if applicable), investment payment, premium receipts (if applicable) to fill the ITR correctly by matching all the details and also to serve as proofs in case of scrutiny, assessment or inquiry.

 Which ITR should I file if i have capital gains ?